Moon Mission Using B-Plane Targeting

 2. Select Insert Before... in the shortcut menu.

-3. Select Target Sequence () in the Segment Selection dialog.
+3. Select Target Sequence () when the Segment Selection dialog box opens.

-4. Click OK to accept your selection and to close the Segment Selection dialog.
+4. Click OK to confirm your selection and to close the Segment Selection dialog box.

 5. Right-click on Target Sequence () in the MCS.